dictyBase/Migration/deploy.md

 WIP
 #### `User`
 * Start minio web interface, login using `accessKey` and `secretKey` and upload the `users.tar.gz` under the import folder.
-Make sure the file is availabe under `dictybase/import` folder.
+Make sure the file is available under `dictybase/import` folder.

 ![](images/userinput.png)